Commodity Futures Trading Commission Rule 1.55

 Michael McLaughlin President – Institutional Sales

-Business Location: Headquarters
+Business Location: Main Office

 Mr. McLaughlin joined Advantage in 2004.
-He began his career in the financial industry at Merrill Lynch in 1986, where he served as Manager of short-term interest rates until 1995.
+He began his career in the financial industry at Merrill Lynch in 1986, where he served as Manager of Short-Term Interest Rates until 1995.
 He later held the position of Managing Director at Fuji Futures where he managed the CME, CBOT, and upstairs sales staff for eight years.
 Mr. McLaughlin holds a BS in finance from the University of Iowa.

 Curt Paloumpis Chief Risk Officer

-Business Location: Headquarters
+Business Location: Main Office

 Reporting to the CEO, the CRO monitors, manages, mitigates, and reports the nature and extent of material Advantage risks and financial exposures.
 He implements and ensures compliance with enterprise risk management policies and procedures.

 Mr. Paloumpis rejoined Advantage in October 2014 and was appointed CRO effective April 10, 2019.
 Mr. Paloumpis was an Advantage salesman from January 2004 to June 2011, most of that time executing trades for institutional clients on the Chicago Mercantile Exchange trading floor.
 After that, Mr. Paloumpis traded for various proprietary trading firms.
 Mr. Paloumpis has extensive experience in the futures and derivatives industry.
 In 1983, he began his career at Drexel Burnham Lambert as a short-term interest rate trader.
 Mr. Paloumpis was a member of the Chicago Mercantile Exchange from 1990 – 2010.
-He earned a Bachelor of Science in Finance from Southern Illinois University
+He earned a Bachelor of Science in Finance from Southern Illinois University.

 Carlos Rodriguez Chief Financial Officer

-Business Location: Headquarters
+Business Location: Main Office

 Reporting to the CEO, the CFO oversees accounting at Advantage.
 The CFO protects the assets of the company, ensures regulatory compliance and protection of customer funds, accurately reports Advantage financial results, and forecasts Advantage capital requirements.

 Mr. Rodriguez joined Advantage in June 2017 as CFO.
 He oversees Advantage finance, accounting, treasury, and human resource functions.
 Mr. Rodriguez previously served as an Executive Director in the CME Group Financial and Regulatory Surveillance Department.
 During over 20 years at CME Group, Mr. Rodriguez was responsible for the regulatory, financial and compliance oversight of clearing member firms.
-Mr. Rodriguez earned a BA in Accounting from the University of Illinois at Chicago
+Mr. Rodriguez earned a BA in Accounting from the University of Illinois at Chicago.

-Business Location: Headquarters
+Business Location: Main Office

 II.
 Advantage Business